 Being arrested for DUI exposes a person to a wide variety of penalties, some of them extremely harsh.
-In addition to fines and possible jail time, license suspension and ignition interlock devices, a DUI also results in the impoundment of your vehicle.
-If you have had your vehicle impounded after a DUI arrest, contact a Mesa DUI lawyer to discuss your options.
+In addition to fines and possible jail time, license suspension and ignition interlock devices, a DUI arrest can also result in the impoundment of your vehicle.
+If you have had your vehicle impounded after a DUI arrest, contact an experienced Phoenix DUI lawyer to discuss your options.

-Have you had your vehicle impounded after a DUI arrest?
-Contact a Mesa DUI lawyer who can work towards seeking a release of your vehicle, as well as represent you in DUI criminal court proceedings.
+Contact a Phoenix DUI lawyer who can work towards seeking a release of your vehicle, as well as represent you in DUI criminal court proceedings.